 07 of 07

-Card flourishes are flashy, attention-getting moves that magicians can perform as part of card magic tricks.
+Card flourishes are flashy, attention-getting moves that magicians can perform to delight (and sometimes distract) their audiences.
 Flourishes include the use of fancy cuts and shuffles, card fans, arm spreads, and more.

-A branch of magic known as “XCM,” which stands for extreme card manipulation, is dedicated to the performance of difficult card flourishes.
+A branch of magic known as “XCM,” which stands for extreme card manipulation, is dedicated to the performance of advanced card flourishes.